How a Mortgage Credit Certificate Works

 The Mortgage Credit Certificate (MCC) Program provides qualified borrowers a federal income tax credit based on a percentage of their annual mortgage interest expense.
 The MCC tax credit reduces the borrower's federal income taxes which improves your ability to qualify for a mortgage.
 The amount of the tax credit ranges from 15% to 50% of annual interest expense depending on the borrower's city and state, gross income level and if the property is located in a federally designated targeted area.
-Lower income individuals and individuals purchasing properties in targeted areas are eligible to receive the higher MCC.
-Please note that some MCC programs cap the amount of tax credit that borrowers can receive.
+Lower income individuals and individuals purchasing properties in targeted areas are eligible to receive the higher credit.
+Please note that some mortgage credit certificate programs cap the amount of tax credit that borrowers can receive.

 Depending on your tax bracket, a tax credit is typically better than a tax deduction because it reduces the borrower's tax bill on a dollar-for-dollar basis.
-For example, a borrower with a $10,000 federal tax bill and $2,500 MCC tax credit only pays $7,500 in federal taxes.
+For example, a borrower with a $10,000 federal tax bill and $2,500 mortgage credit certificate only pays $7,500 in federal taxes.
 Like any other mortgage, the borrower can deduct the portion of annual interest expense that is not covered by the MCC from his or her income gross income for federal income tax purposes, which provides an additional tax benefit.

-Participating borrowers receive the MCC tax credit for the life of the mortgage as long as they occupy the property as their principal residence.
-You do not need to re-apply for the MCC after you have received it and your mortgage closes.
+Participating borrowers receive the MCC for the life of the mortgage as long as they occupy the property as their principal residence.
+You do not need to re-apply for the credit after you have received it and your loan closes.
 Please note that borrowers may be subject to recapture tax if they sell the property for a profit within nine years, which basically means the borrower has to pay back some of the benefit they received from the tax credit.
 Payment of the recapture tax depends on the borrower's gross income for the year in which the property is sold.

-The example below compares a mortgage without an MCC tax credit to a mortgage with an MCC credit and demonstrates how the MCC Program reduces a borrower's federal taxes.
+The example below compares a mortgage with an mortgage credit certificate to a mortgage without a credit and demonstrates how the program reduces a borrower's federal taxes.
 The example assumes the borrower has a $250,000 mortgage with a 4.00% interest rate which means the borrower pays approximately $10,000 in interest expense for the first year of the mortgage.
-In the case where the borrower receives an MCC tax credit, the example assumes a 25% MCC which means the borrower receives a $2,500 credit ($10,000 in interest expense * 25%) that is subtracted from his or her federal tax bill.
+The example assumes a 25% MCC which means the borrower receives a $2,500 credit ($10,000 in interest expense * 25%) that is subtracted from his or her federal tax bill.
 The remaining $7,500 in interest expense is deductible against the borrower's gross income.

-Assumes 20% MCC tax credit.
+Assumes 20% tax credit.
 Based on 43% debt-to-income ratio and 30 year fixed rate mortgage with a 4.00% interest rate.
 Figures are rounded.